spectral-discord/knowledge-base/logseq/pages/TSON Specification.md

 	    | description | String | `A description might be nice to add` |
 	    | id | String | `1`, `My Tuning`, `63113f49-888a-4948-b896-b7448242a854` |
 	    | scales | Array <Object> | See the [scales specification](((629122d9-4089-4ca0-80af-bf8540b22d82))) |
-	  An `id` must be defined, and it must be a unique value that isn't used by any other tuning systems.
+	  An `id` must be defined, and it must be a unique value that isn't used by any other tunings.

 	  The only other required parameters are the [reference](((632cd327-c00a-41e2-9a4c-e99fb6fde7c9))) object and the [notes](((62918617-11a6-4911-abd6-d068605aaa73))) array.
 	- ## Scales